wurthless-elektroniks/clock/docs/readme.md

 ![](v3.jpeg)

 **Version 3** (*for those about to clock... we salute you*) fixes the issues with v2, changes to a mini-USB port for power and has a bigger expansion port.
-It also has space for a TLV-1117-33 voltage regulator, but it is not populated as the Pico's built-in 3v3 voltage regulator works nicely enough. **There are no known issues with this board (yet).**
+It also has space for a TLV-1117-33 voltage regulator, but it is not populated as the Pico's built-in 3v3 voltage regulator works nicely enough.
+[Grab the Gerbers here.](/gerbs/clock_v3/)

 #### Version 4